dmlc/minpy/docs/tutorial/rnn_tutorial/rnn_tutorial.rst

 ---

 GRU was proposed by Cho et al. [3].
 It simplifies LSTM by using less gates and states.
-MinPy can model GRU in a intuitive way:
+MinPy can also model GRU in an intuitive way:

 .. literalinclude:: gru.py
   :language: python